devopsgroup-io/catapult/README.md

 ### Server Rebuilding ###

-* LocalDev is rebuildable by running `vagrant destroy` then `vagrant up` for the respective virtual machine.
+* LocalDev is rebuildable by running `vagrant destroy` and then `vagrant up` for the respective virtual machine.
 * Test, QC, and Production are rebuildable by running `vagrant rebuild` for the respective virtual machine - this is necessary (rather than a destroy and up) to retain the IP addresses of the machine.

 ### Website Rollbacks ###